LucientZ/chemistry-cafe-team3-documentation/individual-reports/week11/james-fontenot/report.md

 *What are you going to work on this week?*

-Added tests to new migrated species and mechanism controllers.
+Add tests for the four new controllers.